-Warnings and Precautions: Kidney toxicity was observed in animals who received viltolarsen.
-Although kidney toxicity was not observed in the clinical studies with VILTEPSO, the clinical experience with VILTEPSO is limited, and kidney toxicity, including potentially fatal glomerulonephritis, has been observed after administration of some antisense oligonucleotides.
+• Warnings and Precautions: Kidney toxicity was observed in animals who received viltolarsen.
+Although no patients experienced kidney toxicity during treatment with VILTEPSO, the clinical experience with VILTEPSO is limited and kidney toxicity, including potentially fatal glomerulonephritis, has been observed after administration of some antisense oligonucleotides.
 Kidney function should be monitored in patients taking VILTEPSO.
-Serum creatinine may not be a reliable measure of kidney function in DMD patients.

-Serum cystatin C, urine dipstick, and urine protein-to-creatinine ratio should be measured before starting VILTEPSO.
-Consider also measuring glomerular filtration rate before starting VILTEPSO.
-During treatment, monitor urine dipstick every month, and serum cystatin C and urine protein-to-creatinine ratio every three months.
+Because of the effect of reduced skeletal muscle mass on creatinine measurements, serum creatinine may not be a reliable measure of kidney function in DMD patients.
+Serum cystatin C, urine dipstick, and urine protein-to-creatinine ratio should be measured before starting and during treatment with VILTEPSO.
+Consider measuring GFR before starting VILTEPSO.